AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ISchemaTransform/TransformationStarted.md

 ISchemaTransform.TransformationStarted Event
 ============================================
-AutomationML 2.1 APIRaised from the ShemaTransform service when a transformation has started.
+Raised from the ShemaTransform service when a transformation has started.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)